Sandboxes

 /workspaceis the editable filesystem root- Boots from a versioned template (

-miosa-sandboxby default; see Templates) - Auto-destroyed after
+miosa-sandboxby default; see Templates) - Persistent by default:

-timeout_secof wall-clock time (default 300 s; setalways_on=Trueto disable) - Network-isolated by default; preview URLs open specific ports to the internet
+destroyonly when the sandbox and its saved state should be permanently removed - Network-isolated by default; preview URLs open specific ports to the internet

 Lifecycle